que-son-metodos-variables-instancia-en-programacion

 In other words, each instance we create from a class will have its own unique and independent copy of these variables and methods.

-For example, if we have a class Person, which contains two texts Name and Id.
+For example, if we have a Person class, which contains two text fields Name and Id.

-Each instance of person that we create with this class will have its own Name and Id.
-They will be theirs, own, and independent of all others.
+Each instance of a person we create with this class will have its own Name and Id.
+They will be its own, personal and independent from all others.

 variables-metodos-instancia

 Instance variables and methods are the “normal” ones, the ones we will use almost every day.
-In contrast, we have class (or static) variables and methods that we will see in the next article.
+In opposition, we have class (or static) variables and methods, which we will see in the next article.

 Instance Variables and Methods